open-ug/conveyor/docs/docs/tutorial/triggering-a-cicd-process.md

 You can then send this JSON to the Conveyor CI API Server using a POST request to `/resources` route.
 This will save the resource in the database and send an event to the drivers in order depending on the order you defined in the Pipeline.

+The logs that are collected from the Driver by the Driver logger from this process can be streamed or collected from the API server in realtime.

+To do this, you simply have to open a Websocket connection to the `/logs/streams/{DROVER_NAME}/{RUN_ID}` route i.e `ws://localhost:8080/logs/streams/sample-driver/fbab31f6-a278-4a8f-96be-ac49b007ca65`.

 ---

 Having completed this tutorial, you have a highlevel understanding of Conveyor CI usage workflow.
 You can now continue to the [Concepts Documentation](/docs/category/concepts) to gain a Deep understanding of how Conveyor CI works.